 “Advanced timekeeping at its best” — This is how Bulova introduces its Precisionist collection on its website.
 This is the brand’s collection of watches with precise timing: 1/1000th of a second and a continuous-sweep second hand.
 This watch is for those who need a durable and accurate watch for outdoor activities and adventures.

-The Bulova 98B312 Precisionist has a lot going on in terms of design, but each has an important function.
-The forged carbon and black stainless steel case have an eight hand chronograph function, a calendar, and a tachymeter.
-This is water-resistant to 300m (so it’s good for serious water activities, but not for diving), also has a curved mineral glass and a screw-back case, as well as double-press deployant closure.
+The Bulova 98B312 Precisionist has a lot going on in design, but each has an important function.
+The forged carbon and black stainless steel case have an eight-hand chronograph function, a calendar, and a tachymeter.
+This is water-resistant to 300m (suitable for serious water activities, but not for diving), also has a curved mineral glass, a screw-back case, and double-press deployant closure.

-Precisionist watches are powered by Bulova’s three-prong quartz crystal Precisionist movement, which boasts extremely accurate timekeeping (a 262kHz vibrational frequency, to be exact).
+Precisionist watches are powered by Bulova’s three-prong quartz crystal Precisionist movement, which boasts exceptionally accurate timekeeping (a 262kHz vibrational frequency, to be exact).

 Bulova Men’s Futuro Watch

-Rectangular watches have a timeless and stylish look that can easily accentuate any outfit.
-The Bulova 96D145 Men’s Futuro is a crowd favorite—this tank-style watch comes with a silver stainless steel case and band, with a black mineral crystal.
-This particular model is made more elegant with the three diamonds places on 3, 6, and 9 o’clock.
+Rectangular watches have a timeless and stylish look that easily accentuates any outfit.
+The Bulova 96D145 Men’s Futuro is a crowd favorite—this tank-style watch comes with a silver stainless steel case and band with a black mineral crystal.
+This particular model is made more elegant with the three diamonds placed at 3, 6, and 9 o’clock.
 A bit smaller at 30.75mm, this style is available in gold and blue cases.

 Bulova Oceanographer “Devil Diver” Dive Watch

 This is another reissued timepiece that has a fascinating history.
-The Oceanographer dive watch was introduced in 1972, and this Devil Diver Oceanographer is the modern, improved version of it.
+Bulova introduced the Oceanographer dive watch in 1972, and this Devil Diver Oceanographer is the modern, improved version of it.
 Some of the main features of this special edition watch 44mm watch include a rotating bezel with striking black and red colors, an anti-reflective coating, a unidirectional bezel, and a double-press fold-over buckle closure.
 It’s referred to as the “Devil Diver” because it’s water-resistant to 666 feet (and is ISO-certified).